RihardsTirums/advertisement/README.md

 - **LanguageStrategy Interface**: Defines how the locale should be set and stored.
 - **SessionLanguageStrategy**: Implements the strategy for storing the locale in the session.
+- **CookieLanguageStrategy**: Implements the strategy for storing the locale in cookies.
 - **LocalizationController**: Handles requests to change the language and delegates the storage logic to the strategy.
-- **Middleware**: Ensures the locale is applied on every request based on the session data.
+- **Middleware**: Ensures the locale is applied on every request based on the session or cookie data.

 ---